axelvaldez/radical-companies/_posts/2023-03-21-subordination-is-bad-for-you.markdown

 </div>

 <h1>&nbsp;</h1>
- <p>&ldquo;Subordination leads to traits associated with depression.&rsquo; and &lsquo;&hellip; when individuals are repeatedly exposed to an inescapable aver- sive situation, they lose the capacity to escape from other, avoidable aversive situations — a pattern of behaviour known as learned helplessness&rsquo;&mdash;Nature Magazine<a href="#en01"><sup id="bm01">&hairsp;&nabla;&hairsp;</sup></a></p>
+ <p><span class="_quotespan">Subordination leads to traits associated with depression.</span> and <span class="_quotespan">&hellip; when individuals are repeatedly exposed to an inescapable aversive situation, they lose the capacity to escape from other, avoidable aversive situations &ndash; a pattern of behaviour known as learned helplessness</span>&mdash;Nature Magazine<a href="#en01"><sup id="bm01">&hairsp;&nabla;&hairsp;</sup></a></p>
+ <p>Albeit, this has been tested in laboratory rats, which we are not.
+However, <span class="_quotespan">This propensity seems to be evolutionarily conserved.</span> which means that there is a high likelyhood that it applies to us, too, and subordination is bad for us.
+Not only it may lead to depression, it induces learned helplessness or as we call it in the vernacular, self-victimization.
+People who are constantly defeated, learned that they are loses.</p>
+ <p>And here is a claim: as opposed to rates, we get over being a loser and exert our drive to win, at all costs.
+We explode and head for ruthless.
+Mind you, we have learned to do it nicely, and be polite, but we are going to do what we have to do to win.
+And if it hurts others in the process, so be it.</p>
+ <p>Speaking for myself, you don&rsquo;t even see the hurt that you bring to others, because they&rsquo;ve learned to be submissive and to signal that, <span class="_quotespan">hey, I am not standing in your way.</span> My own reactions when I went for the win-at-all-costs always was along the lines of, <span class="_quotespan">I have a good team, that understands and backs me.</span> Of course, the subordinates can live with this kind of thing by not recounting it as a loss for them, but as a win for the team.</p>

+<h1>People Are&hellip;</p>a
+ <p>Whenever I hear others start a sentence with, <span class="_quotespan">&hellip; but people are&hellip;</span> I think, <span class="_quotespan">yes, that&rsquo;s the way peope are <em>under the <span class="_paradigm">FIAT</span> system</em>.
+In other words, it is not &ldquo;in our nature&rdquo; to be submissive, but we are quite prepared to do so. <em>Any of us</em> are prepared to do so.

 <h1 class="_section">ENDNOTES</h1>
  <ul>